parttimehacker/diyha-oled/README.md

 ## Features
 List the ready features here:
 - Handles the basic **diy/system/who** function
-- Reports on status and diagnostic information by LOGGING application specific informatino message.
+- Reports on status and diagnostic information on paged flipped OLED displays.
 - Code passes pylint with a score of 10.0

 ## Screenshots